solbarre/aws-serverless-lab/04_S3/README.md

 Each of the following sections provide an implementation overview and detailed, step-by-step instructions.
 The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or you want to explore the services yourself without following a walkthrough.

-### 1. Login to AWS Console
-1. Go to your AWS Console

-2. Login as IAM user which have enough privilege

-3. Select AWS region: **N. Virginia**

 ### 2. Generate the SDK for your API

 1. Go to **API Gateway** console